 City and County right-of-way is an encouraged location for wireless communication facilities, particularly for small cell facilities and distributed antenna systems.
 Locating wireless communication facilities in the right-of-way requires an agreement with the City or County, as applicable.
 Such agreements should include an ongoing rental fee, as allowed by law, to ensure that private property owners are not at a competitive disadvantage to the public sector in regards to renting land for the location of wireless communication facilities.
-However, state law requires that any rental fee for right-of-way must be competitively neutral with fees charged to other users of the right-of-way such utility companies.
+However, state law requires that any rental fee for right-of-way must be competitively neutral with fees charged to other users of the right-of-way such utility companies and federal rules establish a maximum rental fee that is "presumptively reasonable" and should be considered competitively neutral.